-Dog owners often believe that a healthy dog’s nose should be wet and cold.
-Here is why dogs usually have wet noses and what it actually means if your dog has a dry nose instead.
+Dog owners often believe that a healthy dog’s nose should always be wet and cold.
+Here is why dogs usually have wet noses and what it means if your dog has a dry nose instead.

 Keep reading to find out what makes a dog’s nose wet in the first place and how should an owner react if they discover that their pet’s nose is warm and dry.